Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 15 Post Test

 Which of the following is true about the American court system?

-While federal courts vary in terms of the number of jurors on a trial jury and whether a unanimous jury verdict is required, all state courts must follow the same procedures.
+C. While state courts vary in terms of the number of jurors on a trial jury and whether a unanimous jury verdict is required, all federal courts must follow the same procedures.

-While state courts vary in terms of the number of jurors on a trial jury and whether a unanimous jury verdict is required, all federal courts must follow the same procedures.
+D. While federal courts vary in terms of the number of jurors on a trial jury and whether a unanimous jury verdict is required, all state courts must follow the same procedures.

 Question #42